philena-wu/Nourish-Now/README.md

 - sign up form (age, no., email, address, etc.)

 # Website idea (WAR TIME)
-- food desert
+- a form stating why they can't go to the ration center to collect food
+- "food desert" --> map to show places with food insecurity
 # Other ideas
 Include navigation bar
 Leaderboard system (motivation) → receive certificates to thank for their service Gamification : the more u donate the more points u have, CDC voucher Intro the page
-Crowdsource data : gathering data from a large group of people (statistics) X factor : Whatsapp group chat based on community Volunteer
+Crowdsource data : gathering data from a large group of people (statistics) X factor : Whatsapp group chat based on community, a reward system Volunteer
 Why Nourish Now?
 Our partners